sbf-/pysma/doc/connection.md

 The device 192.0.2.80 was not recognized.
 It may be an energy meter or the sunny home manager 2 (shm2).

-If the devices were not found automatically with the discovery command, individual IP addresses can be scaned with the identifiy command:
+If the devices were not found automatically with the discovery command, individual IP addresses can be scanned with the identifiy command:
 ```python3 example.py identify 192.0.2.55```

 Once it has been clarified which method can be used to retrieve the measured values, the following commands could be used to display the measured values.